RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

 Excellent work!
 You've successfully created an Azure AI Search index with vector embeddings.
 Your IT policy documents are now searchable and ready to be used as a knowledge source for your Copilot Studio agent.

-## 🧪Lab 7.3:  Configure the agent with Azure AI capabilities

-Now it's time connect both your Azure AI Search knowledge source and Cohere Command R+ model to create an intelligent IT Policy Assistant.

-### 7.3.1 Agent set up

-***Does an agent already exist from a previous step?
-Or should the user create a new one?***

-### 7.3.2 Add Azure AI Search as knowledge source
+### 7.1.4 Add Azure AI Search as knowledge source

-Now you'll connect your IT policies search index as a knowledge source.
+Now you'll connect your AI Search index as a knowledge source for your agent.

 1. In your agent, select the **Knowledge** tab in the navigation bar.
 Select **+ Add knowledge**.